ACM – Polyacrylic Rubber

-Typical applications include automotive transmission components like seals and hoses that have to be resistant to hot oil and fuel.
+Typical applications include automotive transmission components like seals and hoses that have to be resistant to hot oil, fuel and many other common automotive lubricants and hydraulic fluids.
 ACM elastomer have also found use in vibration damping due to its excellent resilience.
 Other applications include textiles, adhesives, and coatings.

-The typical continuous service temperature range is -10°C to 150°C (up to 175°C for limited periods).
+The typical continuous service temperature range is -10°C to 150°C (up to 175°C for limited periods of time).